muratcetin07/eShopOnWeb/README.md

 # eShopOnWeb

 Asp.net Core reference application by Microsoft.
-Repository pattern, abstract data access approach, aggregate entities, exception and logging handling, functional-integraton and unit test
+You can find best practice of repository pattern, abstract data access approach, aggregate entities, exception and logging handling, functional-integraton and unit test usage on asp.net core.